logan-blaine/starter-hugo-academic/content/authors/admin/_index.md

     # url: https://bigphd.hms.harvard.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are...
+bio: PhD student in bioinformatics @ Harvard.
+Interested in Bayesian inference and machine learning.

 # Interests to show in About widget
 interests:
   - CRISPR screens
   - Lineage tracing
+  - Single-cell & spatial -omics
   - Probabilistic programming
+  - Bayesian statistics
   - Deep learning

 # Education to show in About widget
 education: